 Can’t poop the way you used to?
 There may be other factors at play like:

 Travel.
 Some people have a habit of pooping in the morning or at a certain time of the day.
 Travel disrupts your routine and some even experience travel constipation, especially when you are in a new environment.
 The body will adjust to the environment you are in, it just may take time.
+Deep dive on this here.

 Diet.
 What you eat also affects your pooping behavior.
 For instance, food and drinks like alcohol, caffeinated drinks, and red meat, as well as eating a lot of fried and processed foods can cause constipation.
 Meanwhile, foods rich in fiber help move food through the digestive tract, promoting regularity in pooping.

 Stress.
 Do you know that the gut and brain talk?
 It's called the mind-body connection.
 When we have negative thoughts, we can feel pain in the stomach.
-This is because whenever we feel stressed, hormones and neurotransmitters are released in our body and can affect the balance of bacteria in our gut, causing gastrointestinal discomfort.
+This is because whenever we feel stressed, hormones and neurotransmitters are released in our body which can affect the balance of bacteria in our gut, causing gastrointestinal discomfort.

 Medication.
 If you are on any medications itcould affect bowel movements.
 Antacids, antidepressants, antihypertensives, bile acid sequestrants, calcium channel blockers, and iron supplements may be changing up your number twos.